nerzhul/ncsms-android/README.md

 - We are searching for **translations** into others languages.
 To contribute please download `res/values/strings.xml` and `res/values/google_playstore_strings.xml` and provide a Pull Request with a translated version!
 - You can also contribute by adding **patches** in Java code or cleanups.
+- Application uses a [GoMobile AAR](https://gitlab.com/nerzhul/ncsmsgo) to have the best performance on phones with modern technologies like HTTP/2.0

 ### Build requirements
 - gradle